-Tourism in MalaysiaMalaysia recorded a total of 26 m tourists in 2019, ranking 22nd in the world in absolute terms.
+Tourism in MalaysiaMalaysia recorded a total of 4 million tourists in 2020, ranking 40th in the world in absolute terms.

 Without including the size of a country, such a ranking list may not be very meaningful.
 By putting the tourist numbers in relation to the population of Malaysia, the result is much more comparable picture: With 0.13 tourists per resident, Malaysia ranked 108th in the world.
 In Southeast Asia, it ranked 4th.

-Malaysia generated around 22.20 bn US Dollar in the tourism sector alone.
-This corresponds to 6.6 percent of its the gross domestic product and approximately 16 percent of all international tourism receipts in Southeast Asia.
+Malaysia generated around 3.39 billion US Dollar in the tourism sector alone.
+This corresponds to 1.0 percent of its the gross domestic product and approximately 11 percent of all international tourism receipts in Southeast Asia.

 A global comparison can be found here › International tourism